Qumulo/docs/c-192t-c-432t-chassis-replacement.md

 ---
-title: Replacing the Chassis of C-192T and C-432T Nodes
+title: "Replacing the Chassis of C-192T and C-432T Nodes"
+summary: "This topic explains how you can replace the chassis in C-192T and C-432T nodes."
 permalink: c-192t-c-432t-chassis-replacement.html
-preamble: This topic explains how you can replace the chassis in C-192T and C-432T nodes.
 sidebar: administrator_guide_sidebar
-tags:
-  - chassis
-  - chassis_replacement
-  - c-192T
-  - c-432T
-  - 2u
-  - 2u_hybrid
-  - 2u_chassis_replacement
+keywords: chassis, chassis replacement, c-192t, c-432t, 2u, 2u hybrid, 2u chassis replacement
 ---

 This section explains how you can replace the chassis in C-192T and C-432T nodes.